jschaefer619/DH150-2020S/README.md

 ### Heuristic Ten: Help and Documentation

 * Under the 'Stream' page, there is information on how to fix problems with the stream and other website features.
 Although reloading the webpage will fix errors, it is still a very undesirable solution.
-Rather than reload the webpage multipe times, the user may simply visit another more functional website.
+Rather than reload the webpage multiple times, the user may simply visit another more functional website.
 * Related to heuristic four, it is unclear why there is a 'stream' page that really only contains information on resolving website issues.
 A different title for this page may be more appropriate. *See below*

 ![ucla error recovery](https://user-images.githubusercontent.com/56604738/78827068-66351980-7997-11ea-82e8-13091e2f7f47.png)